 When such infections occur, the immune system sends white blood cells to fight off the infection.

 This can result in inflammation, which can leave the muscles in the body feeling achy and stiff.

 Some medicines and drugs, such as statins and blood pressure medications, have side effects that make the body feel sore, stiff, and achy.

 Withdrawal symptoms from alcohol and certain drugs, including cocaine and opiates, can also have a similar effect.

-Hypokalemia is when a person has low potassium in their bloodstream.
 Low potassium affects the way nerves and muscles function, which can result in body aches, weakness, fatigue, and muscle cramps.

 Staying hydrated is essential to keep a person's body functioning well.
 Dehydration can sometimes cause a person to feel tired and sore.

 Lack of sleep